How to set strong passwords

 Key takeaways

-- Avoid common words: Don’t use easily guessable words like "password" or number sequences like "123456".
+- Avoid words like "password" or number sequences like "123456".
 Instead, try a phrase or a combination of unrelated words.

-- Use a password manager: Consider using a password manager to create and store strong passwords for you.
+- Consider using a password manager to create and store strong passwords for you.

 Why is it important to set strong passwords?